strv20/website/content/news/Black history month/index.md

 At the time, I was struggling a lot with being far away from my family and friends to follow my academic dreams, but every time he came to my mind.
 I would ask myself, if he could, if they could, despite the sacrifices, why couldn't I?

 His determination, perseverance and forward planning, lives with me every day - even if I do not always execute it as well as I would like.
-Unfortunately, I didn't have the opportunity to interact and learn more from him, as I was the youngest granddaughter, but sometimes I feel I was very lucky to inherite a lot of his personality (determination, education values and willpower, despite adversity) and his memory is an abiding light in my mind.
+Unfortunately, I didn't have the opportunity to interact and learn more from him, as I was the youngest granddaughter, but sometimes I feel I was very lucky to inherit a lot of his personality (determination, education values and willpower, despite adversity) and his memory is an abiding light in my mind.